-If you find this topic as interesting as I do, you have the opportunity to find out more from Reading 2, which reproduces in full the original scientific paper by Terrie Williams and her colleagues that reported these finding to the scientific world.
+If you find this topic interesting, you have the opportunity to find out more from the original scientific paper by Terrie Williams and her colleagues that reported these findings to the scientific world.
 The language used in the paper is sometimes technical and assumes some familiarity on the part of the reader with specialist terminology and the use of recording techniques.
 But you don't need to understand it all to get something from the paper.
-You'll see that more information is provided than was possible in the much abbreviated description of the research I've just presented.
-The reasons the research work was undertaken are outlined, and a fuller account provided of the three brief encounters - from 57.4 hours of recording!
-The broader significance of these findings is discussed, with an emphasis on what was new and unexpected about these observations and the potential of the technique for revealing more about the hunting behaviour of diving mammals.
+It contains much more information than the signficantly abbreviated description above, outlining the reasons the research work was undertaken, and providing a fuller account of the three brief encounters - from 57.4 hours of recording!
+The broader significance of these findings is discussed, with an emphasis on what was new and unexpected about these observations, and the potential of the technique for revealing more about the hunting behaviour of diving mammals.
+Click the following link to view the paper.
+Link to paper on hunting behaviour